NealMatta/udemy-react-2023-playground/20 Advanced Redux/notes.md

 -   Running in the component would mean having to use standard redux, not redux toolkit
     -   Just means that it'll be super heavy and unnecessarily coded
     -   Also means that reducers wouldn't necessarily be used

+# 317. Using an Action Creator Thunk

+-   Thunk -> Function that delays an action until later
+    -   So in regards to redux, you want to create an action creator function that does not return the action itself but instead another functino which then eventually returns the action
+    -   Run some other code before we dispatch actual action object that we did want to create -